elastic/kibana/packages/core/saved-objects/core-saved-objects-server/model_versions.md

 Describes the list of changes applied during this version.

-This is the part that replaces the old migration system, and allows defining when a version adds new mapping, mutates the documents, or other type-related changes.
+**Important:** This is the part that replaces the old migration system, and allows defining when a version adds new mapping, mutates the documents, or other type-related changes.

 The current types of changes are: